-Advivo’s Managing Partner, Leon Stephan, explores some ways you can improve your business’ performance to make the most of the new financial year.
+Advivo’s Managing Partner, Leon Stephan, explores some ways you can improve your business’s performance to make the most of the new financial year.

 The start of a financial year is a fitting time for business owners to analyse the performance of their business over the past year.
-Use this as an opportunity to critically see what went well, what didn’t, and what needs to be changed, whether it be big or small or just a slight tweak here and adjustment there.
+Use this as an opportunity to look critically at what went well, what didn’t, and what needs to change – whether it be big or small, or just a slight tweak here and an adjustment there.

 However, improvements require changes and, unfortunately, most changes have costs associated with them.
 Whether they be capital, downtime and loss of productivity, training and implementation – you name it – it all adds up.
-The bigger the changes often the bigger the cost, and hopefully the bigger the reward from efficiencies that will result.
+Often, the bigger the changes, the bigger the cost, and hopefully the bigger the reward from efficiencies that result.

 Understand the impacts of your project

-Undertaking a major project can be risky, so you want to do everything you can to minimise that risk.
-You need to fully understand the impacts and the long-term benefits to the business from completing the project.
+Undertaking a major change project can be risky, so you want to do everything you can to mitigate that risk.
+You must fully understand the impact and the long-term benefit to the business from completing the project.

-If the project falls outside of your personal area of expertise, you will need to engage experts.
-The first thing they will do is properly cost the project, build a project plan and timeline, and a project budget.
-The project budget needs to be incorporated into your full business budget, and you need to make sure the budget picks up all consequential impacts of the project such as production downtime, restructuring workflows, training and implementation.
+If the project falls outside of your personal area of expertise, you will need to engage an expert.
+The first thing they should do is properly cost the project, build a project plan and timeline, and agree with the project budget with you.
+The project budget needs to be incorporated into your overall business budget, and you need to make sure the budget picks up all consequential impacts of the project such as production downtime, restructuring workflows, training and implementation.
 If you need finance, then your financier is certainly going to want to see this.

 Review your budgets and set goals

 It is important to consider upside and downside scenarios as part of your analysis.
-This is extremely relevant in the current economic climate, with the ongoing impacts of covid and the resulting measures implemented globally, such as labour and materials shortages, increased logistics costs, and rising costs of interest, fuel and utilities.
-For some businesses, these changes are more impactful and can result in business failure, so a good budget will include “what if” scenarios, which pressure test those that could have the most impact.
+This is extremely relevant in the current economic climate, with the rising costs of interest, fuel and utilities.
+For some businesses, these costs are more impactful and can result in business failure, so a good budget will include “what if” scenarios, which pressure test those that could have the most impact.

-Make sure you set goals and targets that are challenging but achievable, and that you communicate your goals to everyone relevant in the business.
+You should also make sure to set goals and targets that are challenging but achievable, and that you communicate your goals to everyone relevant in the business.
 People need to know what they’re aiming for, including you.
 Don’t forget to set a monitoring and review process for these goals and targets at the same time.
-This way everyone can stay up to date with the progress being made.
+This way, everyone can stay up to date with the progress being made.
 More importantly, if negative trends start to appear and you already have your finger on the pulse, you can quickly implement remedial action before it is too late.

 Set your business up for success

-At Advivo we encourage all businesses to be rigorous in their annual budget setting and monitoring through our Monthly Service Programs (MSPs).
-Having no budget is like setting off on a road trip with no GPS, compass, or map.
-Would you do that?
+At Advivo, we encourage all businesses to be rigorous in their annual budget setting and monitoring through our Monthly Service Programs (MSPs).
+Having no budget is like setting off on a road trip with no GPS or map.

 Financial health